-The customer may not understand the effects of changes, or may understand and request them anyway – redesign, rescheduling of engineers, effects on other projects, work already completed that may have to be redone or thrown out, hardware requirements that may be affected, etc. If there are many minor changes or any major changes, known and unknown dependencies among parts of the project are likely to interact and cause problems, and the complexity of keeping track of changes may result in errors.
-Enthusiasm of engineering staff may be affected.
+The customer may not understand the effects of changes or may understand and request them anyway – redesign, rescheduling of engineers, effects on other projects, work already completed that may have to be redone or thrown out, hardware requirements that may be affected, etc. If there are many minor changes or any major changes, known and unknown dependencies among parts of the project are likely to interact and cause problems, and the complexity of keeping track of changes may result in errors.
+The enthusiasm of engineering staff may be affected.

 In some fast-changing business environments, continuously modified requirements may be a fact of life.
 In this case, management must understand the resulting risks, and QA and test engineers must adapt and plan for continuous extensive testing to keep the inevitable bugs from running out of control.

 5. Time pressures

 Scheduling of software projects is difficult at best, often requiring a lot of guesswork.
 When deadlines loom and the crunch comes, mistakes will be made.
 Unrealistic schedules though not common but the major concern in small-scale projects/companies results in software bugs.
 If there is not enough time for proper design, coding, and testing, it’s quite obvious that defects will be introduced.

 6. Egotistical or overconfident people

 ‘I can whip that out in a few hours’

 ‘it should be easy to update that old code’